BooperDCSS/3dBooper/content/2024/2d24/index.md

 Eventually, I hope my experiments will lead to a campaign that I can play with others.
 In the meantime, I'll be rolling dice and writing about what happens when I do.

-[^1]: The classification of RPGs into "computer" (or "western") and "Japanese" categories is less helpful than someone millennial gamers might think.
+[^1]: The classification of RPGs into "computer" (or "western") and "Japanese" categories is less helpful than it at first appears.
+It's more of a proxy for the difference between computer and console games, but even that is fuzzy.
 There has been a lot written about this lately.
 Check out [Rowan Kaiser's article at Engadget for an argument against this taxonomy](https://www.engadget.com/2012-02-16-east-is-west-how-two-classic-rpgs-prove-the-stereotypes-false.html).